-So, whether you're investing in your home with the addition of an extension, loft conversion, basement conversion or by reconfiguring the layout of your home for a more open plan feel, find out how to add space to your home, increase your quality of life, and make your home more sought after.
+So, whether you're investing in your home with the addition of an extension, loft conversion, basement conversion or by reconfiguring the layout of your home for a more open plan feel (or to fit in that new sofa), find out how to add space to your home, and make your home more sought after.

 What improvements add most value to a house?

 Which improvements add the most value to your house really depends on its current size, state of repair and where it is.
-The following improvements below are generally believed to add value to a house, but... there's no point in adding a kitchen extension, for example, if your current boiler doesn't work well, if there are holes in the roof of the main house or if the facade of the house is untidy.
+The following improvements below are generally believed to add value to a house, but the essentials should be right before doing anything more drastic.
+For example, there's no point in adding a kitchen extension, if your current boiler doesn't work well, if there are holes in the roof of the main house or if the facade of the house is untidy.

 Equally, extending your house so that it's markedly larger and better than any other house in the street or surrounding streets may make it nicer to live in, but you may find when you come to sell that the price you'd hoped for can't be achieved because your spend has exceeded the profit potential.

 So, before you proceed, it's always worth talking to a trusted estate agent to see if the work you're planning, and the budget you've put aside, will achieve what you want it to.
 Use our extension cost calculator to work out the price of larger projects.

 How to add value to your home – 20 options